 The project has strong architectural qualities within a residential apartment context.
 The sculptural architectonic approach corresponds to the Abstract Expressionist art collection of the owner.
 Works by international artists – such as Gavin Turk, Carl Andre, Gerhard Richter, Jef Verheyen and Wade Guyton – are dotted around the penthouse.

-The walls and floors are finished in the same material to rigorous detail as this results in a sober and textural appearance.
-The material selection is a manifestation of the gray tones of the Schelde and its quayside, as well referring to the Arte Povera movement where driftwood, metal, earth and concrete were used.
+The walls and floors are finished in the same material to a rigorous standard of detail for a sober and textural appearance.
+The material selection is a manifestation of the grey tones of the River Scheldt and its quayside, as well as referring to the Arte Povera movement, in which driftwood, metal, earth and concrete were used.

 Koen Van Damme

-Domus November 2016
+Domus, November 2016

 Archello, December 2017